-No. The personal representative of your loved one’s probate estate (probably the spouse, if still alive and competent) can file a New York wrongful death claim.
+No. The personal representative of your loved one’s estate can file a New York wrongful death claim.
 Compensation can be extensive, and it goes to the probate estate for distribution under the will (or, absent a valid will, under New York intestate succession law).

 At E. Stewart Jones Hacker Murphy, we’re not playing around.
 We fight to win, whether that victory comes in court or at the settlement table.
-We only win if you win, too.
-Under our fee structure, you only pay us if we win your case.
-Even then, our fees are proportional to the amount of money you win..
+We only win if you win; we do not get paid until you get paid.

-If your loved one is suffering from nursing home abuse, or if you suspect that such abuse is ongoing, contact us online or call our office at (518) 832-5224 to speak with our Saratoga nursing home abuse attorneys.
+If your loved one is suffering from nursing home abuse, or if you suspect that such abuse is ongoing, contact us online or call our office at (518) 274-5820 to speak with our Saratoga nursing home abuse attorneys.
 Even if you are not sure whether you have a claim, we can investigate to determine whether nursing home abuse has actually occurred.
-We serve clients in Evergreen Point, Louden Road, Meadow Shore Colony, Schuylerville, and elsewhere in the Saratoga area.
+We serve clients in the entire Saratoga and upstate region.